Atrakit Logo

 WebP — The Modern Web Format

-WebP is a format developed by Google specifically for web use.
-It supports both lossy and lossless compression, supports transparency like PNG, and consistently produces smaller files than both JPG and PNG at equivalent visual quality.
-A WebP image is typically 25 to 35 percent smaller than the equivalent JPG and 25 to 50 percent smaller than the equivalent PNG.
-Browser support for WebP is now universal across all modern browsers including Chrome, Firefox, Safari, and Edge.
+WebP was developed by Google specifically for web use.
+It gives you smaller file sizes than both JPG and PNG while keeping quality close to PNG level.
+A WebP image is typically 25 to 35 percent smaller than the equivalent JPG and up to 50 percent smaller than PNG.
+It also supports transparency like PNG.
+All modern browsers support WebP now, so if your platform allows it, WebP is worth switching to for new images.

 GIF — Animated Graphics

-GIF is a legacy format that survives primarily because of its animation support.
-For static images, GIF is always the wrong choice — PNG produces smaller files with better quality.
-For animated content, GIF files are large by nature because each frame is stored as a separate image within the file.
-Compression reduces GIF file size primarily by scaling down the dimensions and reducing the color palette.
+GIF survives mainly because of animation support.
+For static images it is always the wrong choice — PNG gives you better quality at a smaller size.
+For animated content, GIF files are large by nature since every frame is stored separately.
+Compression helps by reducing dimensions and color count, but GIF will always be heavier than modern alternatives like WebP animation.

 The Right Image Dimensions for Web Use